mikebrgs/timekeep-rs/README.md

 # Timekeep-rs

 Timekeep-rs is a Rust library designed to provide efficient and reliable timekeeping functionalities.
-This library is built with performance and ease of use in mind, making it suitable for a wide range of applications.
+This library is built to be simple and is inspired in the portion library in Python [https://github.com/AlexandreDecan/portion].

 ## Features

-- High precision timekeeping
 - Easy to use API
-- Lightweight and efficient
+- Lightweight
-- Suitable for embedded systems
+- No dependencies

 ## Installation